The Cost of Alcoholism (Literally)Alyssa

 We won’t even go so far as to say you have serious liver damage (which if you continue to drink, you very well will).
 Instead, let’s say that a night out on the town resulted in a drunk accident where you broke your leg.
 The cost of alcohol abuse just hit you with up to $7,500 in medical bills.8

 With a whopping grand total of $15,890 for just one year, the amount of money you just spent on alcohol could have been put toward a home, a new car, a boat, a family vacation, or heck, even your own helicopter if you wanted it.
 Even better, put that money toward a luxury rehab so that you can stop throwing your money away for years to come.
-We aren’t even counting the cost of a divorce or losing your job (unfortunately, both of which are possibilities if you continue to neglect to get proper luxury alcohol rehab and treatment).
+We aren’t even counting the cost of a divorce or losing your job (unfortunately, both of which are possibilities if you continue to neglect to get proper luxury alcohol treatment).
 Of course, the literal cost of alcohol abuse isn’t even diving into the physical, mental, and emotional pain that this addiction could be causing you and your loved ones.

 Stop letting your addiction drain your bank account.
 While it may be difficult, you can get help.
-Contact our treatment center in Palm Beach at 888-280-4763 to regain control of your life so that your money can be better spent elsewhere.
+Contact our treatment center in Palm Beach at 561-677-9374to regain control of your life so that your money can be better spent elsewhere.
 At Seaside Palm Beach, we are here to help, not judge.

 - Centers for Disease Control and Prevention- Excessive Drinking is Draining the U.S. Economy